danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 upon to generate further elements.
 The generator becomes voided after the final argument is voided.

+Special cases:

-As a special case, if passed no arguments, this returns `nullGenerator`, and if passed one argument, this returns that argument directly.
+* If passed no arguments, this returns `nullGenerator`.

+* If passed one argument, this returns that argument directly.

 **Note:** Special cases aside, this function makes a value of type `"SeqGenerator"` with `[generators*]` as the payload.
 That type has